Nandite/PclWalkerViewer/README.md

 - [d] to change the color of the cloud
 - [t] to toggle the display of origin coordinate system
 - [Up] to increase the size of the origin coordinate system
-- [Down] to increase the size of the origin coordinate system
+- [Down] to decrease the size of the origin coordinate system

 ### Load strategy